Starting Your Business in Delaware? Benefits and Risks

 As a center of national commerce and incorporation, the Delaware government has expert staff to provide professional services to clients, attorneys, and corporate registered agents.

-Unless you are a major corporation with thousands of shareholders, a team of high-paid corporate attorneys, and are a non-US citizen that wants to keep their identity private – then the benefits of registering a corporation or Delaware LLC typically outweigh the costs and added paperwork.
+Unless you’re a major corporation with thousands of shareholders and a team of high-paid corporate attorneys, the benefits of registering a Delaware corporation or Delaware LLC typically outweigh the costs and added paperwork.

 Benefits of Registering a Business in Delaware

 These are the primary benefits of registering your business in Delaware.
-Be aware that there are different benefits for INC and LLC.
+Be aware that there are different benefits for a corporation and an LLC.
 Read on to make the right decision for your new business formation.

 Flexibility

 The state of Delaware has extremely flexible corporate statutes.
-These laws will govern how you structure your corporation, board members’ responsibilities, roles, conduct, and corporate share regulations.
+These laws will govern how you structure your corporation, board members’ responsibilities, their roles and conduct, and corporate share regulations.

-One of the most advantageous benefits is the flexibility that shareholders, directors & officers of the corporation need not be residents of Delaware, America nor be US citizens.
+One of the most advantageous benefits is the flexibility: shareholders, directors, and officers of the corporation need not be residents of Delaware or U.S. citizens.

 Business Friendly Courts

-Delaware’s Court of Chancery expertise is business corporate issues and also does not use juries.
-What this means for your business is that if you are involved in a court case you will be assigned a judge with excellent corporate business experience.
+Delaware’s Court of Chancery expertise is business corporate issues, and it also does not use juries.
+What this means for your business is that if you are involved in a court case, you will be assigned a judge with excellent corporate business experience.

 Investor Preference